How Singer-Songwriter Mackenzie Shivers Makes Her Own Music And Her Own Magic

 What’s your favorite thing you’ve learned so far this year?

 It’s early in the year, but I’ve learned a few phrases in Japanese.
 I’m going on tour to Tokyo at the end of February!

 Perfect is the enemy of the good.
 Perfection doesn’t exist, and if it did, I think it would be boring and scrubbed of character.
 I don’t want that in my music or in the way I live my life.
 Perfection is a buzz kill.

-What's the best piece of advice you have to someone starting out as a musician?
+What's the best piece of advice you have for someone starting out as a musician?